 A student may request a Medical/Mental Health Withdrawal (referred to collectively as a "Medical Withdrawal") from the University or a Medical/Mental Health Leave of Absence (referred to collectively as a "Medical Leave of Absence" or MLOA.
 All such requests are made to the Registrar's Office by completing the appropriate forms.
 An application for a Medical Withdrawal or MLOA will not be reviewed until the form and any required documentation is submitted with all necessary signatures.
 All requests are handled on a case-by-case basis.
 In cases when a student is unable to sign required paperwork for a Medical Withdrawal, the student will be processed as a Personal LOA until the process can be completed.
-In cases when a student is unable to sign required paperwork for a MLOA, the student may be placed on administrative hold until the process can be completed.
+In cases when a student is unable to sign required on administrative hold until the process can be completed.